-- must be currently enrolled in classes at Nashville State Tech - must meet any prerequisite requirement established for the course for which the exam is requested - may not pursue Credit by Examination where credit in an equivalent or more advanced course has been earned, for a course previously audited, or for a course successfully completed - must apply for and complete the examination within seven calendar days beginning with the first day of class of the current term

-To apply for Credit by Examination, a student must obtain the Request for Credit by Examination form from his/her faculty advisor.
-The student must possess and demonstrate the requisite knowledge and skills for the course being challenged and receive the advisor's approval to take the exam.
+- must be currently enrolled in classes at Nashville State Tech - must meet any prerequisite requirement established for the course for which the exam is requested - may not pursue Credit by Examination where credit in an equivalent or more advanced course has been earned, for a course previously audited, or for a course successfully completed - must apply for and complete the examination within seven calendar days beginning with the first day of class of the current term possess and demonstrate the requisite knowledge and skills for the course being challenged and receive the advisor's approval to take the exam.
 The student is to then submit the form to the Department Head responsible for the discipline of the exam requested.
 Permission to take the challenge examination may be denied if the advisor or Department Head determines that the student does not have a valid basis for the request.
 The decision of the Department Head is final.